yalelibrary/yul-dc-camerata/README.md

 bin/deploy-full.sh $CLUSTER_NAME
 ```

 This command deploys the full Yale stack to the named cluster.
 You must have a valid params file obtained by running `bin/get-params` against your cluster first.
 You must also create a `.secrets` file with valid S3 credentials and basic auth credentials; see `secrets-template` for the correct format.
+For deployments to complete succesfully you also need to set a 16-byte (32 character) RAILS_MASTER_KEY provided by your team lead.

 ### Configure a load balancer